14 Top-Rated Resorts in Alberta

 A highlight of any stay is exploring magnificent Banff National Park and Lake Louise, the latter popular for paddlers and fishing enthusiasts in summer, and in winter as a massive skating rink.
 Guests also have easy access to more than 139 ski runs, plus exciting backcountry adventures year-round.

 Address: 200 Pipestone Road, Lake Louise, Alberta

-In-room facilities include everything from private patios with barbecues to large well-equipped kitchens, large screen TVs, and stereo sound systems (plus free Wi-Fi), as well as huge bathtubs and walk-in showers.
+In-room facilities include everything from private patios with barbecues to large well-equipped kitchens, large screen TVs, and stereo sound systems, plus free Wi-Fi.
+They also feature large bathtubs and walk-in showers.

 Be sure to take advantage of the resort's numerous guest amenities.
 Highlights include a large, heated indoor-outdoor pool with hot tub; a well-equipped fitness center; a movie and book library; and convenient, heated underground parking.

 5. The Rimrock Resort Hotel, Banff